Family & Divorce Law in CT

 - If you answered yes to all of the above, it may be time to retain an attorney.

-Commonly Asked Questions About Divorce in Connecticut
+Commonly Asked Questions About Family & Divorce Law in CT

 Yes.
 There are a variety of factors that play into the equitable distribution of assets in a divorce.
 Assets need to be analyzed to determine what the pre-marital portion is, if any, pensions may need to valued and child support and alimony may need to be calculated.
 An attorney can assist you with all of these issues, direct you to a financial advisor if necessary, run the Connecticut Child Support Guidelines (hyperlink) and also show you asset division charts to assess which assets should be attributed to each party.